EddeCCC/prometheus-test/README.md

 An IIS-Webserver and the Windows-Exporter will start automatically after first installation via batch-script.

 ---
+## Loki Scenario

+Scenario with Promtail to collect generated logs and Loki to store them.

+---
 ## Mimir Scenario

 This scenario uses Mimir as long-term storage and collects data via Blackbox-Exporter